potassco/clorm/docs/clorm/quickstart.rst

         item=ConstantField()
         date=DateField()

-* Field definitions can be specified as part of a function signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using the @-syntax.
+* Clingo allows Python functions to be called from within an ASP program using the @-syntax.
+Values are passed to these Python functions as ``clingo.Symbol`` objects and it is up to the Python code to perform all appropriate data conversions.

+  Clorm provides a number of mechanisms to automate this data conversion process through the specification of a *data conversion signature*.

-  Here function ``add`` is decorated with an automatic data conversion signature that accepts two input integers and requires an output integer.
+  In the following example the function ``add`` is decorated with an automatic data conversion signature that accepts two input integers and returns an output integer.

 .. code-block:: python